 That is why we have idiotic product design because the designer has no concept of relating his design to the actual user.
 He is thinking in terms of his narrow area of knowledge, not of the vast area of application.
 That is why Haleem makers in India use washing machines as kitchen mixers.
 Saves them a lot of labor stirring the pot when they can have the pot stir itself.
 Ask the washing machine designer what he was thinking of when he designed the machine except dirty clothes?
 But great opportunity does not lie in customer demand.
 It lies in areas that the customer didn’t even know he needed.

-Then tell them about genetics – yes to four year olds – and explain how the tree was inside the seed until Allah ordered it to come out.
+Then tell them about genetics – yes to four-year olds – and explain how the tree was inside the seed until Allahﷻ ordered it to come out.
 Explain the whole process of germination and growth.
-Draw lessons from each step and show them the glory of Allah.
-Of course that will make your own role as teacher much harder but also much more fun.
-To be on top of the game you have to read and prepare @ 1:4 – one hour of teaching to 4 hours of preparation.
+Draw lessons from each step and show them the glory of Allahﷻ.
+Of course, that will make your own role as teacher much harder but also much more fun.
+To be on top of the game you have to read and prepare @ 4:1 – Four hours of preparation to one hour of teaching.
 The kids will come back with answers to the questions you planted in their minds.
 You will need patience and tact and wisdom to deal with some of them.
 But you will have the joy of learning, of having doors opened for you where you didn’t know there were doors.
 Teaching is about learning.
+I learnt some of the best lessons in my life from someone who was knee high to a jack rabbit.

 Teaching is not a job.
 Anyone who considers it a job must do one of two things: re-think their vocation or become a cigarette salesman.
 That is a job.
 Selling cigarettes to people to hasten their demise.
 Teaching must be a passion.
 A teacher is someone who simply can’t imagine doing anything else.
 A teacher is someone who will teach not only for free but also if they had to pay for it.
 Only then can you light the lamp of the love of learning in the hearts of others.
 Teaching is to light the lamp of knowledge and dispel the darkness of ignorance.
 Do you, Mr. Teacher, consider what you are doing in these terms?
 I often ask people to think of a role model and then ask for how many of them it is a parent or a teacher.
 I have never had more than 10% of the population, across nationalities, races and genders, raising their hands.
 That means that for 90% of people their role model is neither a parent nor a teacher.
 What a tragedy, seeing that these two roles have the maximum face time with children.
 Yet they seem to do their roles in such an uninspiring and dull way – if not in a positively harmful way – that most children are glad to be away from them as much as possible.